 Walking is a key part of active living, so infrastructure should be designed to make walking a safe and enjoyable option.
 A pedestrian circulation system is a comprehensive and connected network of sidewalks, paths, trails, bikeways, and crosswalks that links key destinations, open spaces, and focal points of a community.

 A well-designed and -maintained pedestrian circulation system can encourage people to be more active and less automobile-dependent.
 Sound planning and design of a pedestrian network or components of the system will minimize the need for costly future facility maintenance, reconstruction, or rehabilitation.
 Basic components of a pedestrian circulation system are sidewalks, shared-use paths, and trails that are continuously linked to form a connected network.
-Watch this video to learn how to design a walkable community.

 As noted in the Healthy and Complete Communities in Delaware: The Walkability Assessment Tool, communities should consider the following five criteria when planning for pedestrian- friendly design: